lprincewhn/AutoOps/AlarmProvision/README.md

 CPUUtilization|80|It is the threshold of CPUUtilization.
 CreditSupportMinute|30|The left minutes the instances can run with 100% CPUUtilization.
 Adjustment is needed after the instance type changed because it depends on the number of vcpu.
 It will determine the threshold of CPUCreditBalance.
 FreeStorageSpaceGB|50|It will determine the threshold of FreeStorageSpace.
+SwapUsageMB|50|It will determine the threshold of SwapUsage.
+BaseIOPS|0.8|Only for instance with burst IO performacne.
+It will determine the threshold of (ReadIOPS+WriteIOPS).
+Adjustment is needed after the instance/volume type or its provisioned IOPS changed.
-IOPS|0.8|It will determine the threshold of (ReadIOPS+WriteIOPS).
-Adjustment is needed after the volume type or performance changed.
+MaxIOPS|1|Only for instance with consistant IO performacne.
+It will determine the threshold of (ReadIOPS+WriteIOPS).
+Adjustment is needed after the instance/volume type or provisioned IOPS changed.
+BaseThroughput|0.8|Only for instance with burst IO performacne.
+It will determine the threshold of ReadThroughput+WriteThroughput.
+Adjustment is needed after the instance/volume type or its provisioned Throughput changed.
-Throughput|0.8|It will determine the threshold of ReadThroughput+WriteThroughput.
-Adjustment is needed after the volume type or performance changed.
+MaxThroughput|1|Only for instance with consistant IO performacne.
+It will determine the threshold of ReadThroughput+WriteThroughput.
+Adjustment is needed after the instance/volume type or its provisioned Throughput changed.
 BaseNetworkBandwidth|1|Only for instance with burst IO performacne.
 It will determine the threshold of max(NetworkReceiveThroughput,NetworkTransmitThroughput).
 Adjustment is needed after the instance type changed.
 MaxNetworkBandwidth|0.8|Only for instance with consistant IO performacne.
 It will determine the threshold of max(NetworkReceiveThroughput,NetworkTransmitThroughput).
 Adjustment is needed after the instance type changed.
+DatabaseConnections|0.9*(InstanceMemoryInMB-500)*1024*1024/12582880|It will determine the threshold of DatabaseConnections.

 ### ElastiCache for Redis Instance
 Parameter|Default Value|Details